ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-10.md

     - Cached Volumes: entire dataset is stored on S3 and most frequently accessed data is cached on site.

 - Gateway Virtual Tape Library (VTL):
   - Used for backup and uses popular backup applications like NetBackup, Backup Exec, Veam etc.

 ### Snowball

+- Standard Snowball (pure storage)
+- Snowball Edge: Storage plus compute functionality
+- Snowmobile: 100 Petabyte (with armed protection)
+- Understand what snowball is, understand what import export is.
+Import to S3, export form S3.

+### S3 Transfer Acceleration